| This is the first Antone’s

 in one moment on a London stage when he collapsed.
 After the

 tour ended he checked himself into a rehab program.
+The Twenty-first Anniversary show was the last one seen

 at the Guadalupe and 29th St venue.
 Accumulating physical